mikeandike523/confy/README.md

   `mkdir my-confy-project && cd my-confy-project && git init`

 - From INSIDE a given confy project
-- `sudo confy import`
-   Takes any existing configurations from the system and adds the files to the current project The import process will also scan for symlinks to detect which sites in "sites-available" are active via symlinks to "sites-enabled"

 - `sudo confy sync`
    Syncronizes all configurations back to the nginx configuration directories and manages which sites are enabled via symlinks
+   Copies "res" files to /etc/nginx/confy/res and sets permission (-R) of the folder to 444 (read only)

 ## Tips